-Skirrid Fawr, Ysgyryd Fawr in Welsh or simply the Skirrid to locals, is a small peak in the eastern area of the Brecon Beacons known as the Black Mountains.
+Skirrid Fawr, Ysgyryd Fawr in Welsh or simply the Skirrid to locals, is a small peak in the eastern area of the Brecon Beacons (Bannau Brycheiniog) known as the Black Mountains.
 At 486m (1594ft) and steeped in legend and folklore, Skirrid Fawr is a moderate 2-3 hour walk near Abergavenny in Monmouthshire.

 Skirrid Mountain